chrisvwx/pub/tax/mathematica/README.md

 # US Income Tax Surfaces

 The following are graphs of "surfaces" showing the full history of US income tax schedules for households "married, filing jointly".
-Dollars amounts are 2024 dollars, CPI adjusted.
+Dollar amounts are 2024 dollars, CPI adjusted.
 Rates are effective tax rates before any deductions, credits, etc.

 For more information, please read [here](../README.md).